When staying in Muscat, there are a few local customs that should be understood and observed, improving and enriching your visit.

 What is Muscat’s climate like?

-Annual rainfall in Muscat averages 10cm, falling most in the month of January.
+Annual rainfall in Muscat is 10 cm in average, occurring mostly in the month of January.
 Dhofar is subject to the southwest monsoon and rainfall up to 64 cm has been recorded in the rainy seasons from late June to October.
 The climate is generally quite hot with temperatures rising to over 50 degrees Celsius in the summer months, from May to October.

 What is the local currency of Muscat?